Location

 WASH-Net’s mission is to contribute to the development of Sierra Leone by supporting the poor and marginalized groups to access safe water, improved sanitation and hygiene as a human right, engage government and other stakeholders to ensure that these services … Learn More

-Projects in Sierra Leone
+Addressing COVID-19 in Southern Sierra Leone (Project)

 RACAP was mandated to lead the water, sanitation, and hygeine (WASH) response of the Sierra Leone Pujehun District through the District Emergency Operation Centre (DEOC).
 This poses a challenge for the management of RACAP because of lack of support while … Learn More